Kiwi8474/The-H-Programming-Language/README.md

 ## Contributing

 Contributions are welcome!
-If you have ideas or suggestions for improvements, feel free to open an issu or create a pull request.
+If you have ideas or suggestions for improvements, feel free to open an issue or create a pull request.

 ## License